 Fintech Blockchain Statistics

 This statistic indicates that blockchain may reshape entire economies, and fintech businesses will be at the forefront of this revolution.
-In the future of finance, it will become increasingly imperative to commit to innovating and attracting industry experts if you want to survive.

-- There were 35 million identity-verified crypto users in 2018, almost double the number in 2017.
+24. There were 101 million identity-verified crypto users in 2020.

 (University of Cambridge)